mre/endler.dev/content/2017/go-vs-rust/index.md

 {{ figure( src="go.jpg" caption="The Golang learning curve over time, a straight line.") }}

 I don't think Go is an elegant language.
-Its biggest feature is simplicity.
+Its biggest feature is ~simplicity~ [easiness](https://www.youtube.com/watch?v=SxdOUGdseq4).
 Go is not even a systems programming language.
 While it's great for writing microservices and tooling around backend infrastructure, I would not want to write a kernel or a memory allocator with it.

 But with Go, you _get things done_ &mdash; fast.